 Always use a tripod: Two

 You break out your tripod and already you’re feeling more comfortable because you know you’re in for your best chance of a nice shot.
 Your ISO is back to it’s cleanest setting and as you take a few test shots, you see the images are a really nice quality.

 Lower ISO isn’t just about grain in your photos.
 Two other aspects it effects.
 Sharpness and colour rendition.
 Sharpness fades away with high ISO, even with a crisp sharp lens.
-While colour tends to shift and looses its range and vibrance as you raise the ISO.
+While colour tends to shift and loses its range and vibrancy as you raise the ISO.

 While this is true, each camera sensor and manufacturer are different.
 Some handle high ISO better than others.
 The other thing you’ll benefit from lower ISO is because the colours are full and the noise is none existent, you’re editing will be a breeze.
 Less time in front of the computer has to be an awesome reason to use a tripod.